OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

   making it ideal for network and system administrators.

 Please read the documentation of the Kickstart_file_ syntax.
+In the following sections we discuss relevant sections of the Kickstart_file_.

 A Kickstart_ installation can be made using :ref:`PXE-booting` or PXE_and_UEFI_ network booting.